 - Background or "Limited Rights Data": The U.S. Government will not normally require delivery of technical data developed solely at private expense prior to issuance of an award, except as necessary to monitor technical progress and evaluate the potential of proposed technologies to reach specific technical and cost metrics. - Generated Data: The U.S. Government normally retains very broad rights in technical data produced under Government financial assistance awards, including the right to distribute to the public.
-However, pursuant to special statutory authority, certain categories of data generated under ARPA-E awards may be protected from public disclosure for up to five years in accordance with provisions that will be set forth in the award.
+However, pursuant to special statutory authority, certain categories of data generated under ARPA-E SBIR/STTR awards may be protected from public disclosure for up to four years from delivery of the last deliverables under the agreement.
+Such data should be clearly marked as described in Attachment 4 to ARPA-E's Model Cooperative Agreement for SBIR/STTR Awards (http://arpa-e.energy.gov/?q=arpa-e-site-page/award-guidance-sbir-sttr).
 In addition, invention disclosures may be protected from public disclosure for a reasonable time in order to allow for filing a patent application.